luisprmat/luisprmat/README.md

 I'm a Colombian mathematician of [Universidad Nacional de Colombia](https://unal.edu.co).

 I like *programming* specially **web develop**.
-I use severals technologies and languages for my projects and everyday i'm writing code and learning new tips.
+I use several technologies and languages for my projects and everyday i'm writing code and learning new tips.

 In the *Backend* I use